 The Plan's management has evaluated subsequent events through December 22, 2022; the date the Plan's financial statements were available to be issued.
-No changes were made, or are necessary to be made, to the Plan's financial statements, because of this evaluation.
+No changes were made, or are necessary to be made, to the Plan's financial statements, as a result of this evaluation.